femboyfin/dbdideas/survivor_perks.md

 ## [For the People](<https://deadbydaylight.wiki.gg/wiki/For_the_People>) 📉 🧑‍🤝‍🧑

-- No longer requires the Survivor to be healing without using a Med-Kit
+- Now works while using a Med-Kit
   - Makes it easier to use the perk last second if you realize you just barely aren't going to get a Med-Kit heal off in time.
-- Heals to full health regardless of deep wound state
+- Now heals to full health while suffering from the Deep Wound status effect
   - Slight buff, simplifying the perk.
 - Removed initial Obsession chance reduction
   - Simplifies the perk.